stormpath/stormpath-framework-spec/email-verification.md

 `uri` and either render an account activation view or an error view.

-GET requests should serve an HTML Page OR Single Page Application, in either case the user should be presented with the appropriate view.
+GET requests should serve an HTML Page which shows the user a success or error message, see "GET Response Handling" below.

 ## <a name="Options"></a> Options